 Also in the sport of swimming Vicky has competed at International level for Greece.
 At the height of her swimming career she was the Greek National 200m Breaststroke Champion for 3 years running – narrowly missing the Atlanta Olympics in 1996 because she missed the start of the selection procedure having by then taken up residence in the UK to start her first degree.
 At that time Vicky was the No 1 Breaststroker in her event for the country but because of procedural oversights, Greece finished up taking their No 3 ranked swimmer to the Olympics.

 Vicky has lived, studied and worked in the UK since 1995 and has Dual Nationality (Greek and British).

-All AMES Swim School classes are taught using the framework laid down by the Amateur Swimming Association’s (ASA’s) National Plan for Teaching Swimming (NPTS).
-This scheme delivers a structured approach with progression through 10 distinct stages. (see ASA NPTS Stages for more details).
+All AMES Swim School classes are taught using the framework laid down by Swim England’s (formerly the Amateur Swimming Association) National Plan for Teaching Swimming (NPTS).
+This scheme delivers a structured approach with progression through 10 distinct stages. (see Swim England NPTS Stages for more details).

 Swim School classes at AMES UK are grouped solely by the ability of the swimmer and not their age.
 Each swimmer will be assessed and integrated into the classes at the appropriate level for his/her ability.

-All our classes will be taught by an ASA qualified Teachers.
+All our classes will be taught by a Swim England qualified Teachers.

-To motivate our swimmers the school endorses the inexpensive ASA Award scheme that runs along side the NPTS scheme.
+To motivate our swimmers the school endorses the inexpensive Swim England Award scheme that runs along side the NPTS scheme.
 This provides incentive and recognition of achievement for the swimmer as they progress through the various levels.

 “Mission statement: The mission of AMES UK Swim School is to provide all swimmers, children and adults, with a memorable, high standard and positive swimming experience.
 Our caring, well-trained and experienced staff will work on positive reinforcement, support and technical practice in order to built confidence in the mental and physical well being of the swimmers. ”